-Once you understand what you expect your website to accomplish specifically you can begin to design/tweak the website in order to improve performance.
-Using the example given, if visitors are struggling to find information that is buried away in your website they might choose to phone your enquiry line which can put pressure on resources.
+Once you understand what you expect your website to accomplish specifically you can begin to design/tweak the website to improve performance.
+Using the example given, if visitors are struggling to find information that is buried away on your website they might choose to phone your enquiry line which can put pressure on resources.
 Hence you could review the website structure and content to measure the impact.

 4. What is your budget?

 Budget is always a sensitive subject.
 There aren’t many things that vary in price as much as a charity or nonprofit website, which can easily range from £500 to £100,000.
 This makes it very difficult for you to know how much to budget for your website and whether any particular website agency or provider is offering good value for money.

 Think about when you buy a car.
 Without specifying your budget it’s going to be trickier for a car dealer to know what to suggest.
 A £700 car will be wildly different from a £10,000 car: Both cars would get you from A-B but offer you an experience that is worlds apart.
 Making your budget available alongside what you need your site to do will allow a web company to provide you with an accurate quote and give you a good idea of what you can get for your money.
 This will, in turn, help you to prioritise what functionality you desperately need and help you to understand ROI.